 Leslie Rand-Pickett is the Director of Graduate Career Services for the Department of Computer Science at NC State University.
 She established this program in February of 2016, which focuses on developing career related programs for over 750 master’s & PhD students in CSC.
 Ms. Rand-Pickett previously worked for 11 years in the Career Development Center in both employer relations and career advising capacities.
 From 2011-2016, she consulted with employers to develop strategies for recruiting NC State students for internship, co-op and full time positions across the university, and managed the ePACK jobs and internships database.
 Additionally, her career advising experience includes six years as a liaison to Engineering students at NC State, and six years working with Nursing and Social Science students at UNC Wilmington.
 Leslie is an eastern North Carolina native, and a 3rd generation alum from NC State, with a M.Ed. degree in Counselor Education.
 She also holds degrees from Peace College and UNC Chapel Hill.

-Dr. Carrol Warren is a Teaching Assistant Professor in the College of Education, in the Educational Leadership, Policy, and Human Development department.
-She teaches in the online Training and Development graduate program.
-In addition to teaching, Dr. Warren provides support to the doctoral EdD program in Adult and Community College Education offered by the department.
+Dr. Carrol Warren is an Assistant Teaching Professor in the College of Education, in the Educational Leadership, Policy, and Human Development department.
+She also serves as a Faculty Scholar in the Belk Center for Community College Leadership and Research and Coordinator for the Ed.D. program in Community College Leadership.
 Past experiences in online teaching involve restructuring online courses for faculty efficiency and student success.
-Her research interests include community college leadership, online learning, and assessment.
+Her research interests include community college leadership, instructional design, and assessment.
 She is an alumna of NC State University, the University of Texas at Austin, and Meredith College.